What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 Generally speaking, the best time to visit India is from October to mid-April.
 Summer season is from March to June, Monsoon from July to September, October is again a warm month and winter lasts from November to February.
 Hill stations are best enjoyed from mid-September to mid-December and then from March to mid-July.
 Ladakh is best visited from June to September, when most other parts of the country are in the grip of the monsoon.
 Mid-winter anywhere north of Udaipur (Southern Rajasthan) will be chilly morning/evenings and north of Delhi gets really quite cold.

-• Money: Thomas Cook traveller cheques can be cashed commission free in branches in major cities, but any 'hard' currency brand of travellers cheques are fine.
-Then again you can find loads of ATMs to draw money from and credit cards can be used for large items such as plane tickets.
-In tourist areas virtually any hard currency cash changes (you name it CHF, AUD, CAD and so on), but Euros, GBP or US$ will be easiest overall.
+• Money: Plenty of ATMs to draw money from and credit cards can be used for large items such as plane tickets.
+In tourist areas virtually any hard currency cash can be exchanged (you name it CHF, AUD, CAD and so on), but Euros, GBP or US$ will be easiest overall.
 Also worth mentioning is the importance of smaller denomination rupee notes because change can be hard to come by, so break larger notes when you can and hang on to the small 10 & 50 notes.
+Plenty of mobile payment apps work well (e.g. paytm), with India being so what of a leader in the field.

 • What to take: Patience and a sense of humour

-• Getting around (trains): India has a great rail service (www.indianrail.gov.in) which is also the world's biggest employer.
+• (trains): India has a great rail service (www.indianrail.gov.in) which is also the world's biggest employer.
 There is so much that can be written on train travel in India, it has had to be given its own page.
 Click here to view: Indian Railways Explained.
 Outside of this page it's worth noting you can now reserve ahead on the internet (although fairly slow) and popular routes (Mumbai-Goa and Delhi-Agra) and popular trains (such as expresses or sleepers) can fill up fast, since in India people look to trains first and buses second.
-Getting a ticket can be a hassle, but many routes have foreigner quotas and most stations foreigner counters/information.
+Getting a ticket can be a hassle, but many routes have foreigner quotas and most stations have foreigner counters/information.
 Many agencies offer train booking services and major stations have special offices for tourists.
+Outside of India the website Clear Trip will let you use an international credit card, check availability and is often recommended.

-• To Kathmandu (Nepal): The road trip from Varanasi takes two days (with a night stop).
+To Kathmandu (Nepal): The road trip from Varanasi takes two days (with a night stop).
 Flying is a popular and easy option.
-Easy to arrange from Calcutta, Varanasi or Delhi.
+Easy to arrange from Calcutta, Varanasi or Delhi (or anywhere else with a connection).

 • Media: